Muzun035/EasyShopBackend/README.md

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Follow these instructions to set up and run the project locally using IntelliJ IDEA.

 ### Prerequisites

-- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
+- **IntelliJ IDEA**: Make sure IntelliJ IDEA is installed.
+You can download it from [here](https://www.jetbrains.com/idea/download/).
-- Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
+- **Java SDK**: Ensure that Java SDK 11 or higher is installed and configured in IntelliJ.
+- **MySQL**: Install MySQL and create the necessary database for storing product and category data.

 ### Running the Application in IntelliJ

-Follow these steps to get your application running within IntelliJ IDEA:

-1. Open IntelliJ IDEA.
-2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
+1. Clone the repository to your local machine.
+2. Open **IntelliJ IDEA** and select "Open" to load the project directory.
-3. After the project opens, wait for IntelliJ to index the files and set up the project.
+3. Wait for IntelliJ to index the files and set up the project dependencies.
-4. Find the main class with the `public static void main(String[] args)` method.
+4. Find the main class that contains the `public static void main(String[] args)` method.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+5. Right-click on the class and select 'Run' to start the application.
+6. You can access the REST API endpoints via `http://localhost:8080`.

 ## Technologies Used